gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ## I want some action, man!

-Cool, me too! :) Let me show you how to set up Hydra and get a token for a client app, also known as the [OAuth2 Client Grant](https://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified#others) (read section "Application Access").
-Most of you should be familiar with the console commands.
-If you're not, feel free to ask if you run into issues in our [GitHub Issue Tracker](https://github.com/ory-am/hydra/issues).
+Cool, me too! :) Let's see how to set up Hydra and get a token for a client app, also known as the [OAuth2 Client Grant](https://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified#others) (read section "Application Access").
+If you are not familiar with the console commands, or if you run into issues, please consult our [GitHub Issue Tracker](https://github.com/ory-am/hydra/issues).

 *Please note: Hydra is going to be shipped through a Docker container in the future.
 For now, you'll need [Vagrant](https://www.vagrantup.com/), [VirtualBox](https://www.virtualbox.org/) and [Git](https://git-scm.com/).*